California grants posthumous law license to nation's first Chinese-born lawyer

 Chang, a native of China, came to the United States in 1872 as part of an educational program, ultimately earning an undergraduate degree at Yale in 1879.
 He graduated from Columbia Law School in 1886.

-Chang then relocated to California, where the state Supreme Court rejected his admission, saying his naturalization certificate violated a federal law from 1882 called the Chinese Exclusion Act and was thereby void because Chang was "a person of Mongolian nativity."
+Chang then relocated to California, where the Supreme Court rejected his admission, saying his naturalization certificate violated the federal Chinese Exclusion Act from 1882 and was void because Chang was "a person of Mongolian nativity."

-"More than a century later, the legal and policy underpinnings of our 1890 decision have been discredited," the court wrote in its unsigned ruling on Monday.
+"More than a century later, the legal and policy underpinnings of our 1890 decision have been discredited," the court wrote on Monday.

-The California high court cited hostility toward Chinese, cultural tensions and xenophobia, as well as a raft of state laws designed "to disadvantage Chinese immigrants" who moved to California with other immigrants following the Gold Rush of the mid-1800s.
+The California high court cited hostility toward the Chinese, cultural tensions and xenophobia, as well as a state laws designed "to disadvantage Chinese immigrants" who moved to California with other immigrants following the Gold Rush of the mid-1800s.

 In 1972, the court unanimously held it was "constitutionally indefensible" to forbid non-citizens to practice law.
-The U.S. Supreme Court reached the same conclusion a year later and, in 2013, the California Legislature passed a law making undocumented immigrants eligible for admission to the State Bar.
+The U.S. Supreme Court reached the same conclusion a year later and, in 2013, the California Legislature passed a law making undocumented immigrants eligible for bar admission.

+"We hope this demonstrates to our community the ability and power we have to advocate for our rights, affirm diversity in the legal profession, and ensure equity through the legal system," APALSA said in a statement.

-(Reporting by Eric M. Johnson in Seattle, additional reporting by Dan Levine in San Francisco; editing by G Crosse)
+(Reporting by Eric M. Johnson in Seattle, additional reporting by Dan Levine in San Francisco; Editing by G Crosse and Sandra Maler)